 What is the Biodesign Challenge?

-The Biodesign Challenge offers art and design students the opportunity to envision future applications of biotechnology in a competition that highlights student work.
+The Biodesign Challenge offers university students the opportunity to envision future applications of biotechnology in a competition that highlights student work.
 Our organizers connect classrooms with a team of biologists and experts to guide the students as they develop their ideas.

-At the end of the semester, the winning teams are invited to New York City to showcase their designs in front of members the academic, industrial, and design communities at the Biodesign Summit in June of each year.
+At the end of the semester, the winning teams are invited to New York City to showcase their designs in front of members of the academic, industrial, and design communities at the Biodesign Summit in June of each year.

 What are students saying?